nip3o/pytest-stepwise/README.rst

 to make sure that any changes made when fixing one test has not broken some other test.\\

-Please send me a tweet if you have any suggestions regarding the usefulness of pytest-stepwise.\\
+Please submit an issue if you have any suggestions regarding use cases of pytest-stepwise.\\

 Changelog